-The Tenth Pennsylvania Regiment Infantry was composed of volunteers from the counties of Beaver, Washington, Greene, Fayette, and Westmoreland in western Pennsylvania.
+The Tenth Penn.
+Regiment Infantry was composed of volunteers from the counties of Beaver, Washington, Greene, Fayette, and Westmoreland in western Pennsylvania.
 They mustered-in by May 12, 1898 and embarked from San Francisco on the U.S. Transport "Zelandia" on June 14th and arrived in Manila Bay on July 17th, 1898.
 They saw action in and around Manila and were welcomed home in August, 1899 at a ceremony in Schenley Park, Pittsburgh

 Charles (last name unknown) to his mother:

 My Dear Dear Mother:

 I am taking in the sights today and while being shown through the senate chambers I have an oportunity to write a few lines.
 I am highly pleased with Honolulu.
 The people here are very different from what I considered them to be.
 The Americans are an enlightened class of people and have made us welcome in every way possible.
 They handle us with kid gloves so to speak.

 I am sitting on a nice big cushion chair at a writing desk used by one of the Senators just under Queen Lillís picture 12 feet high and 5 feet wide, life size.
 The palace where she lives is simply magnificent.
 Large palm trees all around it and a hundred other species of trees that I am not able to name just now.
 What I want to do is to bet you know how I am and how I am enjoying these grand sights that when I was a small boy going to public school studying in geography about the Sandwich Islands I thought I never would see in my life.